 Here are some top tips for keeping acid at bay:

-For more information or to book a consultation with our dental experts in Clapham Common, Clapham, please contact us today!
+For more information or to book a consultation with our dentist in Clapham Common, Clapham, please contact us today!
 Call us on 020 7622 5333, email email@example.com or complete our contact form.

 As good for you as they are, many fruits, particularly citrus fruits such as oranges and lemons, are highly acidic.
 Other foods are perhaps less surprisingly acidic, such as sweets and sugary snacks.